Nina Kosterina: Death

-In January 1942, Nina's family received notice that she had perished during a mission in December.
+In January 1942, Kosterina's family received notice that she had perished during a mission in December.
 For years, the family lacked details about what had happened.
 Then, a memoir released about soldiers from the war effort found its way to the family and included an official report about her last mission.
-In the report, a member of the unit described how a band of twenty-two partisans—Nina among them—departed on a mission December 19.
+In the report, a member of the unit described how a band of twenty-two partisans—Kosterina among them—departed on a mission December 19.
 They slipped behind enemy lines south of Moscow near the cities of Podolsk and Narofominsk.
 As they went deep into the woods, they fell into a German ambush, tripping a wire that set off an explosion.
-Fifteen partisans, including Nina, perished.
+Fifteen partisans, including Kosterina, died.
 The surviving seven ended their mission and returned to their base camp to report the attack.
 The goal of their mission was not shared.

-After the war, Nina's mother and sisters returned to Moscow and found her diary tucked away in their apartment.
+After the war, Kosterina's mother and sisters returned to Moscow and found her diary tucked away in their apartment.
 They kept it safe and later gave it to Alexei for safe-keeping once he was released from Stalin's prisons in 1955.
 The diary stayed private until 1962, when the family allowed a Soviet magazine to publish it.
 This was possible only because the new Soviet leader, Nikita Khrushchev, began allowing citizens to talk more openly about their experiences during the Stalin years.
 Many journals, diaries and memoirs started to emerge.
-Two years later, Nina's diary was released in Russian book form.
+Two years later, Kosterina's diary was released in Russian book form.
 Then, in 1968, it was released in English by American publisher, Crown Books.
 It became a bestseller.

 Alexei, who remained out of favor even with the new government due to his activism, died in 1968.
-Nina's mother died in 1974.
-Nina's youngest sister, Vera, died in 1997.
-As of 2004, Nina's other sister, Lelya (also known as Elena), was still living in Moscow.
+Kosterina's mother died in 1974.
+Kosterina's youngest sister, Vera, died in 1997.
+As of 2004, her other sister, Lelya (also known as Elena), was still living in Moscow.